DianaDancea/project-WISER-2025/mathematical_formulation.md

 ---

-This mathematical formulation provides the complete theoretical foundation for the quantum portfolio optimization implementation, ensuring that the quantum algorithm correctly solves the bond trading problem while maintaining interpretability and practical relevance for Vanguard's investment processes.
+This mathematical formulation provides the complete theoretical foundation for the quantum portfolio optimization implementation, ensuring that the quantum algorithm correctly solves the bond trading problem while maintaining interpretability and practical relevance for financial's investment processes.